XunZhiyang/Mxstar-Compiler/README.md

 # Mxstar-Compiler

-An Mx* language compilefirr for course Compiler 2020.
+An Mx* language compiler for course Compiler 2020.